-The school's curriculum lead will be responsible for monitoring the provision of RSE in and for reporting the results to the Senior Leadership Team, and via the Headteacher to the Governors.
-The PSHE co-ordinator is responsible for evaluating the programme of work, reporting the findings on an annual basis, and for making recommendations for changes to the programme.
+The PSHE subject lead will be responsible for monitoring the provision of RSE and for reporting the results to the Senior Leadership Team, and via the Headteacher to the Governors.
+They are also responsible for evaluating the programme of work, reporting the findings on an annual basis, and for making recommendations for changes to the programme.